LarnuUK/corgi.py/bot-help.md

 `$Roll` - rolls a D6.
 `$Roll {n}d{s}` - rolls a `n` dice with `s` sides.
 For example `$roll 2d6` or `$roll 1d3`.
 `$Flip` - Flips a coin.
-`$Timezones` - Lists timezones available for the `$CEST` command.
+`$Timezones` - Lists timezones available for the timezone converion commands.
-`$CEST` - Converts a time to designated Timezone.
-For example `$CEST 09:00 PDT` will convert the time to Pacific Daylight Time.
+`${timezone}` - Converts a time to designated Timezone.
+For example `$CEST 09:00 PDT` will convert the 09:00 CEST to Pacific Daylight Time, `$NZST 12:00 ACDT` will conver 12:00 NZST to ACDT.
 Times must be in the format `hh:mm`.
 `$GitHub` - Provides a link to Thom's github.
 `$Timer` - Sets a timer for the requested time period.
 Time must in the format `hh:mm`.
 For example `$Timer 03:00` will set a timer for 3 hours.
 Can optionally be followed by a message.
 On expiry the user who created it will receive a ping.

 The following commands can only be used in #bot-commands (except `$heret`):

 $Colours: Returns a list of predefined colours for teams.

-**VTC Committee only commands:**
-`$AddCaptain` - Gives a user the Team Captain Role.
-Must be followed by a mentioned user: for example `$AddCaptain @Larnu#1860` (You cannot make a user who already has a role a Team Captain).
-`$RemoveCaptain` - Removes a user from the Team Captain Role.
-If they have already created a Team, you will be asked whether you wish to give the Captain Role to another member, or delete the entire team. *Deleting the team cannot be undone.*
-`$AddJudge` - Gives a user the Judge Role.
-Must be followed by a mentioned user (You cannot make a user who already has a role a Judge).
-`$AddHeadJudge` - Gives a user the Head Judge and Judge Roles.
-Must be followed by a mentioned user (You cannot make a user who already had a role a Judge).
-`$RemoveJudge` - Removes a user from the (Head) Judge Role(s).
-`$AddStreamer` - Gives a user the Streamer Roler.
-Must be followed by a mentioned user (You cannot make a user who already have a role a Judge).
-`$RemoveStreamer` - Removes a user from the Stream Role.
-`$heret` - Sets a timer for the requested time period.
-Time must in the format `hh:mm`.
-Must be followed by a message.
-For example `$heret 01:30 Dice down!`.
-On expiry the @here role will be pinged.
-`$RoleStats` - Sends details of the User Role Counts to the Log channel.

 -----